intrbiz/bergamot-site/src/main/views/docs/user/install.md

 You will need to alter the `password` attributes if you have used a different password when creating the RabbitMQ user and the PostgreSQL user.
 Otherwise there is very little to configure.
-If your RabbitMQ server or PostgreSQL server is not local host, then update that as required.
+If your RabbitMQ server or PostgreSQL server is not local, then update that as required.

 #### Configuring The Email Notification Daemon